Eric-Arbes/fat_saturation_examples/README.md

 # fat_saturation_examples
-Example code to generate fat saturation modules for Pulseq sequences.
+Example code to generate fat saturation modules for use in Pulseq sequences.
+The provided MATLAB code requires the open-source pulse sequence framework Pulseq https://pulseq.github.io/ to run.
+Questions regarding the project can be addressed to eric.arbes@uniklinik-freiburg.de No guarantees regarding compatability of generated files with any hardware or the suitability for use on volunteers/phantoms/patients are made.
+Special Thanks go to Prof. Dr. Maxim Zaitsev and the rest of the Pulseq team for assisting with development.